TeiAd/TeiAd/README.md

 - 👋 Hi, I’m @TeiAd
 - 👀 I’m interested in Project Management
 - 🌱 I’m currently learning Agile Projects
-- 💞️ I’m looking to collaborate on projects in IT, Social Science and Commerce.
+- 💞️ I’m looking to collaborate on projects in IT, Art, Social Science and Commerce.
 - 📫 How to reach me teiaddison@gmail.com

 <!---